 6. The PO does not feel empowered to make decisions

 The role of the Product Owner was created exactly to remove this anti-pattern.
 The original idea of the Product Owner (as the single wringable neck) was to remove the need to consult many people before making a decision.

 Alas, in many organizations we still have PO’s that are so in name only (POINO?), and therefore don’t feel they have the power or the mandate to make the decisions the team needs to be able to progress.
 The slow or non-existent decision making causes everything else to go much slower.

-In the Coach Your Product Owner Course (sign-up to learn when it is available) we tackle this problem head-on with a set of techniques that help the PO manage multiple stakeholders and come to agreements quickly.
+In the Coach Your Product Owner Course we tackle this problem head-on with a set of techniques that help the PO manage multiple stakeholders and come to agreements quickly.

 After all, even if the PO needs to listen to stakeholders, that does not mean they can’t lead the process of coming to an agreement.
 In the course we talk about: